 Economic barriers represent a major constraint, particularly for smallholders in low-income countries who operate at the margins of profitability and lack access to credit.
 The upfront cost of drip irrigation infrastructure, wireless sensor networks, and storage facilities for rainwater harvesting is beyond the reach of most smallholder farmers without subsidy or group-purchase mechanisms (Ali & Talukder, 2008).
 Operating costs, including energy for pumping, maintenance of sensors and emitters, and technical support, add to the challenge of sustaining adoption over the long term.
-Development of low-cost, robust precision irrigation technologies—such as gravity-fed drip systems, solar-powered sensors, and low-bandwidth satellite connectivity—is a priority research area with high potential for smallholder impact.
+Development of low-cost, robust precision irrigation technologies-such as gravity-fed drip systems, solar-powered sensors, and low-bandwidth satellite connectivity-is a priority research area with high potential for smallholder impact.

 Institutional challenges are similarly significant.
-Water governance frameworks in many water-scarce countries remain poorly adapted to incentivise efficiency improvement, either because water is priced too cheaply to motivate conservation or because rights systems do not allow water savings to generate economic benefits for farmers (De Fraiture & Wichelns, 2010).
+Water governance frameworks in many water-scarce countries remain poorly adapted to incentivize efficiency improvement, either because water is priced too cheaply to motivate conservation or because rights systems do not allow water savings to generate economic benefits for farmers (De Fraiture & Wichelns, 2010).
 Extension systems frequently lack the technical capacity to support the adoption of precision irrigation and deficit irrigation, whose effective implementation requires knowledge and skills beyond those available in conventional agronomic advisory services.
 Building technical capacity at the farm and advisory-service levels is a necessary precondition for scaling up water-smart agriculture in low- and middle-income countries.

-Future research should prioritise several directions.
-The development and validation of deficit irrigation guidelines for a wider range of crop–environment combinations is needed, particularly for crops grown by smallholders in sub-Saharan Africa and South-East Asia, where the evidence base remains thin relative to the region's food-security significance.
-Long-term studies of soil health, salinity, and biodiversity under sustained precision and deficit irrigation are required to characterise potential trade-offs not apparent in short-term productivity trials.
-Integrated assessment frameworks that capture economic, social, and environmental outcomes of water-smart adoption at the watershed scale—rather than solely at the plot level—would strengthen the evidence base for policy intervention and investment decisions.
+Future research should prioritize several directions.
+The development and validation of deficit irrigation guidelines for a wider range of crop–environment combinations are needed, particularly for crops grown by smallholders in sub-Saharan Africa and South-East Asia, where the evidence base remains thin relative to the region's food-security significance.
+Long-term studies of soil health, salinity, and biodiversity under sustained precision and deficit irrigation are required to characterize potential trade-offs not apparent in short-term productivity trials.
+Integrated assessment frameworks that capture economic, social, and environmental outcomes of water-smart adoption at the watershed scale-rather than solely at the plot level-would strengthen the evidence base for policy intervention and investment decisions.
 The development of low-cost, open-source precision irrigation technologies specifically designed for smallholder contexts in low-income countries deserves substantially increased research investment.
-Finally, the potential role of artificial intelligence and digital platforms in democratising access to precision irrigation decision support—through mobile advisory services, crowdsourced data, and satellite-based water-stress mapping—merits urgent and sustained exploration given the pace of mobile connectivity expansion across the developing world.
+Finally, the potential role of artificial intelligence and digital platforms in democratizing access to precision irrigation decision support-through mobile advisory services, crowdsourced data, and satellite-based water-stress mapping-merits urgent and sustained exploration given the pace of mobile connectivity expansion across the developing world.

 9. Conclusions